apostrophecms/apostrophe-documentation/docs/advanced-topics/advanced-pieces-topics/adding-new-batch-operations.md

 `batchSimple` invokes the `publish` route for you, locks the UI, displays errors, and so on.
 You shouldn't need to bypass it, but if you really want to, check out the `batchSimple` source code as a starting point.

 > By implicitly subclassing `apostrophe-pieces-manager-modal` at the project level, we are adding this feature for *all* types of pieces.
-You could also do this work in the folder for a specific subclass of pieces, in which case you would define `your-module-name-manager-modal` instead.
+You could also do this work in the folder for a specific subclass of pieces, in which case you would define `my-module-name-manager-modal` instead.
 If you do that, make sure you also follow all the server-side steps in the specific module you want, not `apostrophe-pieces`.

 Boom!
 That's it: we now have a batch operation for publishing things.
 (OK, we already did, but now you know how to do something similar.)